RyoTune/tlumach-net/docs/articles/xaml.md

 Tlumach shines when it comes to supporting UIs.
 You can bind XAML controls of WPF, UWP, WinUI, MAUI, or Avalonia to [generated translation units](glossary.md), which gives you automatic syntax checks and automatic UI updates on language switching.

-The use of Tlumach with the mentioned frameworks is very similar in principles, but each framework requires slightly different syntax.
+The use of Tlumach with the mentioned frameworks is very similar in principles, but each framework requires slightly different syntax described below.

+**Note** on templated translation units: since version 1.1, you can bind XAML controls to these units, but you need to take extra steps to provide actual data for the placeholders in such units.
+Read the details in the [corresponding section of this documentation](strings.md#TemplatesInXAML).

 <a name="wpf"></a>
 ## WPF (Windows Presentation Foundation)